spoletum/logseq/pages/Solution Architecture Template.md

 		- Is this design introducing drifts from the technology strategy?
 		- Which ones?
 		- Why?
-- # Implementation
-	- ## Circuit board
-	- ## Architectural interim states
-		- If the implementation
 - # IT Service model
 	- ## Service organization
 		- Organization chart